shihyuanwang/SQL-Server/SCHOOL_ MANAGEMENT_ SYSTEM/README.md

-# School Management System Database
+# School Management System Database Design

 ***Please refer to the file "SCHOOL_ MANAGEMENT_ SYSTEM_IDEA" for more information.**
 ---